chaitu-ycr/ai_chat_templates/templates/senior_test_automation_engineer_resume_template.md

 ## 9️⃣ Achievements & Recognition

 **Example:**
 - Awarded "Automation Champion" at TechGlobal Solutions (2021)
-- Speaker at Test Automation Conference 2022
+- Speaker at Test Automation Conference 2022 and DevOps Days 2023
-- Published articles on test automation best practices
+- Published articles and whitepapers on test automation best practices
+- Recognized for driving quality culture and innovation in automation

 **Your turn:**
 > List awards, recognitions, publications, or notable contributions.

 *Type your achievements here.
 When ready, type "continue" to proceed.*